Quartz Also Known as Rock Crystal

 Quartz is the third most common mineral in the earth's crust after ice and feldspar.
 Its optical and electrical properties have led to it being widely used in lenses and prisms.
-The Roman author, naturalist and philosopher Pliny the Elder believed quartz was a kind of ice that would never melt and the fact that it could be found near glaciers in the Alps supported his theory.
+The Roman author, naturalist and philosopher Pliny the Elder believed quartz was a special kind of ice that would never melt and the fact that it could be found near glaciers in the Alps supported his theory.

 Weight (grams) : 800